javacook/proxifier/README.md

     // Execution continued with the originals
     return dog;

-The proxy objects propergate the mapping to the source objects so that you can / should continue to work with the original objects (here e.g. <code>dog</code> and <code>hund</code>)
+The proxy objects propergate the bean mapping to the source objects so that you can/should continue using the original objects (here e.g. <code>dog</code> and <code>hund</code>)

 #### Excepted properties
-In certain cases not every getter (resp setter) needs to be invoked during the mapping.
+In certain cases not every getter (resp. setter) needs to be invoked during the mapping.
-Getters (resp setters) which should not be checked can be specified as a list of getters (resp setters) or properties:
+Getters (resp. setters) which should not be checked can be specified as a list of getters (resp. setters) or properties:

     // Exclude some attributes from the safty check:
     Proxifier.assertAllGettersInvoked(hundPx, "getRasse", "gewicht");